apache/nuttx/configs/sama5d3x-ek/README.txt

        CONFIG_WINDOWS_CYGWIN=y                 : POSIX environment under windows
        CONFIG_ARMV7A_TOOLCHAIN_CODESOURCERYW=y : CodeSourcery for Windows

+       If you are running on Linux, make *certain* that you have CONFIG_HOST_LINUX=y *before* the first make or you will create a corrupt configuration that may not be easy to recover from.
+See the warning in the section "Information Common to All Configurations" for further information.

     3. This configuration executes out of CS0 NOR flash and can only be loaded via SAM-BA.
 The are the relevant configuration options are provided above in the section entitled "NOR FLASH Support".